 - Provide 2 years of ‘service’ (working directly with infants, toddlers or young children with disabilities and their families) for every year funded

 - Have a bachelor’s degree in any field

 How many scholars will you select and when do classes begin?

 - Nine scholars will be selected for this first AzEIP cohort

 - Classes begin August 2018

 How do I apply to Project STRIDE?

-Once you have the above documents (in electronic format), you must complete the online application.
+Once you have all the required documents in electronic format, you must complete the online application.